thunderbird/thunderbird-android/docs/architecture/README.md

 Thunderbird for Android uses **Clean Architecture** with three main layers (UI, domain, and data) to break down complex feature implementation into manageable components.
 Each layer has a specific responsibility:

-#### 🖼️ UI Layer (Presentation)

-The UI layer is responsible for displaying data to the user and handling user interactions.

-**Key Components:**
-- **🎨 [Compose UI](ui-architecture.md#-screens)**: Screen components built with Jetpack Compose
-- **🧠 [ViewModels](ui-architecture.md#-viewmodel)**: Manage UI state and handle UI events
-- **📊 [UI State](ui-architecture.md#-state)**: Immutable data classes representing the UI state
-- **🎮 [Events](ui-architecture.md#-events)**: User interactions or system events that trigger state changes
-- **🔔 [Effects](ui-architecture.md#effects)**: One-time side effects like navigation or showing messages

-> [!NOTE]
-> **What is Immutability?**
->
-> Immutability means that once an object is created, it cannot be changed.
-Instead of modifying existing objects, new objects are created with the desired changes.
-In the context of UI state, this means that each state object represents a complete snapshot of the UI at a specific point in time.
->
-> **Why is Immutability Important?**
->
-> Immutability provides several benefits:
-> - **Predictability**: With immutable state, the UI can only change when a new state object is provided, making the flow of data more predictable and easier to reason about.
-> - **Debugging**: Each state change creates a new state object, making it easier to track changes and debug issues by comparing state objects.
-> - **Concurrency**: Immutable objects are thread-safe by nature, eliminating many concurrency issues.
-> - **Performance**: While creating new objects might seem inefficient, modern frameworks optimize this process, and the benefits of immutability often outweigh the costs.
-> - **Time-travel debugging**: Immutability enables storing previous states, allowing developers to "time travel" back to previous application states during debugging.

-**Pattern: Model-View-Intent (MVI)**

-> [!NOTE]
-> While we refer to the pattern as MVI (Model-View-Intent), our implementation uses a slightly modified version:
-> - We use "Events" instead of "Intents" for user interactions
-> - We use "Actions" to represent use case calls from ViewModels to the domain layer

-- **📋 Model**: UI state representing the current state of the screen
-- **👁️ View**: Compose UI that renders the state
-- **🎮 Event**: User interactions that trigger state changes (equivalent to "Intent" in standard MVI)
-- **🔔 Effect**: One-time side effects like navigation or notifications

 ```mermaid
 graph TD
     subgraph UI[UI Layer]